What are your rates?

 What is the Bordetella vaccination for and why does my pet need it?

 Like kids in school, common colds spread frequently.
-The Bordetella vaccination helps to protect against Upper Respiratory/Canine Cough/Tracio Bronchitis often referred to as “kennel cough”.
-It is required so that we may try and eliminate the spread of germs from dog to dog.
-Please ask our staff for more information about Bordetella should you have any additional questions.
+The Bordetella vaccination helps to protect against Upper Respiratory/Canine Cough/Tracheo Bronchitis often referred to as “canine cough”.
+It is required so that we may try and mitigate the spread of any viral illness between pets.
+Please ask our staff for more information about canine cough and the Bordetella vaccination should you have any additional questions.

 My pet is on medication.
 Can you administer that?
 Is there a fee for medication administration?